singdingo/base_flask_project/README.md

 After cloning the base Flask project:
 - Create a virtual environment to run your project in (see below)
 - Add Flask to your virtual environment using pip install Flask
+- Create environment variables for the dev environment (see below)

 To create a vitual environment.
 - Go in to your project folder